Design Projects at FareCompare

-While at Farecompare as the sole product designer, I spent time on a variety of projects including:
+While at Farecompare as the sole product designer, I spent time on a variety of new design projects as well as redesigning all the existing applications.

 For the main flight search, I went with a clean layout which highlights the flight display but also provides space for ad placement.